Skip to main content

 Central API 403 (Forbidden)

-Getting a 403 (Forbidden) from CrowdSec Central API (CAPI) means your Security Engine request is blocked or your IP is being rate limited.
+Getting a 403 (Forbidden) from CrowdSec Central API (CAPI) means your Security Engine requests are blocked or your IP is rate limited.

-This is commonly tied to misconfigured setups, and triggers a 1 hour ban from CrowdSec's API.
+This is commonly caused by misconfiguration and triggers a 1-hour ban from CrowdSec API.

 What Triggers This Issue